We take every aspect of your personal profile into consideration when calculating your admissions chances.

 The Constitution of the United States currently has 27 amendments.
 What should be the 28th Amendment and why?

-What event, either in the past or a realistic future, do you wish you could witness?
+What historical event do you wish you could witness?
 Please explain why you chose this event.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.